When is the first Love Island 2019 dumping?

 When will the first dumping on Love Island 2019 be?

-After an explosive few days, which saw Tommy couple up with Lucie and Curtis pair with Amy, newly single Anton read a text which confirmed that the first Love Island dumping will be taking place at “the end of the week” – meaning someone will be booted out on either Friday 7th June or Sunday 9th June.
+After an explosive few days, which saw Tommy couple up with Lucie and Curtis pair with Amy, newly single Anton read a text which confirmed that the first Love Island dumping will be taking place at “the end of the week” – meaning one of the boys will be booted out on either Friday 7th June or Sunday 9th June.

 Who has been dumped from Love Island 2019?